 The directors are responsible for the other information.
-The other information comprises the information included in the Group's annual report for the 52-week period ended but does not include the financial report and our auditor's report thereon.
-Included in other information is the Corporate Directory, the Directors' Report, the Corporate Governance Statement and Shareholder information and also includes the following information which will be included in the Group's annual report: The Overview; Message from Our Chairman and CEO; Board of Directors; City Chic Annual Recap; 2022 Outlook; Diversity and Corporate Social Responsibility.
+The other information comprises the information included in the Group's annual report for the 52-week period ended 27 June 2021 but does not include the financial report (excluding Directors' Report therein which is other information) and our auditor's report thereon.